LSE supported Italy banks' decision to sell stake

-MILAN The two Italian banks that this week sold a combined 11.5 percent stake in the London Stock Exchange (LSE.L) did so to cut debt, the LSE CEO said adding ties with Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI) would continue to be close.
+MILAN May 24 The two Italian banks that this week sold a combined 11.5 percent stake in the London Stock Exchange did so to cut debt, the LSE CEO said adding ties with Intesa Sanpaolo and UniCredit would continue to be close.

 Speaking at a financial conference in Milan on Thursday, Chief Executive Xavier Rolet also said the large size of the public debt accumulated in Europe in recent decades was crowding out equities, and hurting small and medium-sized companies especially at the start-up level.